ahmedomar11345/ahmedomar11345/README.md

 - **Security by Design, Not by Accident**
 - Think like an attacker, build like a defender
-- Security is a continuous process
+- Security is a continuous process, not a one-time implementation
-- Clear code is secure code
+- Clean, maintainable code is more secure code

----

-## 📜 Certifications (In Progress)

-- eJPT (eLearnSecurity Junior Penetration Tester)
-- CEH (Certified Ethical Hacker)
-- OSCP (Offensive Security Certified Professional)
+- Performance without security is a risk

 ---